 - Staff undertaking COVID-19 tests as part of a research study (eg SIREN) should follow the protocols of their study.
 Please contact your local study coordinator for further details.

 - Staff should undertake COVID-19 tests on an ad hoc basis if instructed by their employer or director of public health in specific circumstances.
 Staff will be notified via their line management structure if this applies to them

 The government webpage Managing healthcare staff with symptoms of a respiratory infection or a positive COVID-19 test result is one to check for updates and self-isolation changes.
 You are strongly recommended to check the details in full as they are being updated at pace at present.

-If you need to make contact with the Health Protection Agency for their approval on any cases in the workplace, you can find your local contact via the link Wessex LMCs: Covid-19 Notifiable Disease Information & find your local Health Protection Agency
+If you need to make contact with the Health Protection Agency for their advice and guidance, you can find your local contact via the link Wessex LMCs: Covid-19 Notifiable Disease Information & find your local Health Protection Agency